 Credit for the original version of this statement goes to O’Reilly Media, licensed under the Creative Commons Attribution 3.0 United States License.

 Questions about the conference should be emailed to firstname.lastname@example.org.

-The conference organisers are Chris Graham, Christian Lawson-Perfect and Chris Sangwin.
+The lead organisers are Chris Graham, Christian Lawson-Perfect and Chris Sangwin.
 They will be available by email throughout the running of the conference.